kragorg/dng/appendices/Appendix B — Dramatis Personae.md

 9.  **Elara**: An aasimar bard whose musical talents and spellcasting bolster the party.
 She excels at negotiation, inspiration, healing, and illusions.
 She discovered the Scanlan Shorthalt shirt, negotiated potion prices with Gramini, interrogated bandits, attempted diplomacy with Hulil, fed Old Croaker, identified Irven Liel, interacted with Javel over *Tusk Love*, performed enchantingly aboard the *Remorhaz*, played cards skillfully, and subdued the wolf-form Ingrid with the amulet.
 She is mastering new melodies and enchantments, enhancing her performance and persuasion.
 Fell asleep briefly during her watch after the squid attack.

-10.  **Elro**: A Glassblade leader in Palebank Village.
+10.  **Elro Aldataur**: A Glassblade leader in Palebank Village.
 He introduces the adventurers to the Frigid Woe mystery, confirms the disease’s name and Aeorian origins, explains the cure (milky liquid in golden vials), hires the party to retrieve the cure from Eiselcross, provides payment and bounty, arranges passage on the *Remorhaz*, and identifies Orvo Mustave and “The Buyer” as contacts in Syrinlya.

 11. **Fenton Tethwick**: Irven Liel’s husband, traveling with Irven and their twin tiefling daughters (Honor & Magic).
 He helps care for the children while Irven discusses sensitive matters.